 Accounts & Passwords

-Your password expires every 90 days.
 This is the password you use in conjunction with your NWU# to gain access to most IT services.
 Your initial password is either your ID number or passport number followed by @Nwu, e.g., 12345667890123@Nwu

 Staff members are automatically registered on the NWU network and provided with a NWU number once their record has been processed by Human Capital.